 Wildfire smoke contains fine particulate matter known as PM2.5—particles smaller than 2.5 micrometers in diameter, roughly 30 times thinner than a human hair.
 These particles are too small to see, but they’re small enough to bypass your body’s natural defenses and enter deep into the lungs, and even the bloodstream.
 Standard fiberglass air filters (MERV 1–4) cannot capture PM2.5.
 MERV 13 filters, however, are designed to trap particles in this size range, making them the recommended choice for homes in wildfire-affected areas.

-1. Stay Indoors: Reduce outdoor exposure when air quality is poor.
+Reduce outdoor exposure when air quality is poor.
+Keep windows and doors closed during smoke events.

-2. Use HEPA Filters: High-efficiency particulate air (HEPA) filters help trap wildfire smoke particles indoors.
+High-efficiency particulate air (HEPA) filters trap wildfire smoke particles indoors.
+MERV 11–13 rated filters are recommended.

 Not all air filters are made equally, though.
 Only certain types of air filters can filter out wildfire smoke.
 Filterbuy’s MERV 13 air filters are the most effective for removing smoke from your home.
 MERV 13 filters can capture fine wildfire smoke particles without restricting airflow.